ibm-mas/ansible-devops/docs/playbooks/oneclick-aibroker.md

 * `MAS_ICR_CP` Provide custom registry for AI Broker applications
 * `MAS_ICR_CPOPEN` Provide custom registry for AI Broker operator
 * `MAS_CATALOG_VERSION` Your custom AI broker catalog version
-* `ARTIFACTORY_USERNAME` Your artifactory user name to access - this is needed if user deploy from custom registry for example `docker-na-public.artifactory.swg-devops.com`
-* `ARTIFACTORY_TOKEN` Your artifactory token for user to access - this is needed if user deploy from custom registry for example `docker-na-public.artifactory.swg-devops.com`
 * `MAS_AIBROKER_TENANT_ACTION` Whether to install or remove tenant (default value is: install)
 * `MAS_AIBROKER_APIKEY_ACTION` Whether to install or remove or update apikey (default value is: install)
 * `MAS_AIBROKER_WATSONX_ACTION` Whether to install or remove watsonx secret (default value is: install)